 Flemish Cap is bordered by two major current systems (Templeman, 1976; Hayes et al., MS 1977) (Fig. 1).
-The Labrador Current transports cold low-salinity water southward through Flemish Pass and along the eastern edge of Grand Bank.
+The Labrador Current transports cold, low salinity water southward through Flemish Pass and along the eastern edge of Grand Bank.
 A branch of this current flows eastward and then southeastward around the northern and northeastern slopes of Flemish Cap.
-The warm high-salinity North Atlantic Current flows eastward and northeastward near the southern slope of Flemish Cap.
-A weak anticyclonic gyre is frequently observed over the central portion of the bank.
+The warm, high salinity North Atlantic Current flows eastward and northeastward near the southern slope of Flemish Cap.
+A weak anticyclonic gyre has frequently been found over the central portion of the bank.

-Records from current meters which were moored on Flemish Cap in 1979 support the hypothesis of a weak anticyclonic gyre (Ross, MS 1980).
-They also indicate a strong semidiurnal tidal signal and a 4-day periodicity in the current pattern, particularly in the spring.
-The drift patterns of six satellite-tracked buoys which were deployed on Flemish Cap at intervals between January 1979 and May 1980 showed a general sluggish circulation over the central part of the bank, with a trend toward anticyclonic rotation (Ross, 1981).
-All buoys exited from the southwestern sector of the bank and entered the North Atlantic Current.
+The records from current meters moored on Flemish Cap in 1979 support the hypothesis of a weak anticyclonic gyre (Ross, MS 1980).
+They also indicate a strong semi-diurnal tidal signal and a 4-day periodicity in the current pattern, particularly in the spring.
+The drift patterns of six satellite-tracked buoys deployed on Flemish Cap at intervals between January 1979 and May 1980 show a general sluggish circulation over the central part of the bank, with a trend toward an anticyclonic rotation (Ross, 1981).
+All buoys exited from the southeastern sector of the bank and entered the North Atlantic Current.